2006 Honda CR-V RD MY2006 2.4L i-VTEC from Australia and New Zealand

 Money well spent!

-Both headlight globes blew, within 3 weeks of one another.
+Both headlight globes blew, only 3 weeks apart.
 Just general wear & tear, I suspect.

 Left-tail light was cracked on purchase, allowing water to seep in.
-I bought a brand new one (which cost less than a salvaged one!) from the parts department at my local Honda dealer (which thankfully is only 10 minutes away!) & replaced it myself, with very little difficulty (luckily, the water didn't get into the electrics beforehand!).
+I bought a brand new one (which cost less than a salvaged one!) from the parts department at my local Honda dealer & replaced it myself, with very little difficulty (luckily, the water didn't get into the electrics beforehand!).

 Spare wheel cover was scratched & in need of a respray.
 Already so when I bought the car, but unfortunately, I added to it, by reversing too quickly up my VERY steep driveway & clipping the bottom of the stairs leading up to our balcony!
 Whoops!